 Community toad-busters and government management authorities have mapped the rate at which cane toads are expanding their range.
 We worked with the Western Australian authorities (Department of Biodiversity, Conservation and Attractions) to compile this map of toad expansion rates through the Kimberley.
 As you can see, the toads are covering long distances every year.

 Listen to Rick talking with ABC Radio's Tony Eastley on the AM program about the toad invasion.

 An interview with Rick in THE AGE about the cane toad invasion.

 One of the most amazing recent developments in the cane toad invasion is their spread into the very dry parts of western Queensland.
 Toads are now firmly established around the Longreach area, and one population (deliberately introduced - some people never learn!) is all the way into the desert around Windorah.
 The toads are also moving into desert regions along the Victoria River, in the Northern Territory.
-Team Bufo has conducted research in both of these areas, to help understand how a giant frog from the Amazon rainforests has been able to colonise such dry and difficult environments.
+TEAM BUFO has conducted research in both of these areas, to help understand how a giant frog from the Amazon rainforests has been able to colonise such dry and difficult environments.
 And there is clear evidence that cane toads are rapidly adapting to harsh Australian conditions, whether it be heat, cold, or drought.

 Return to Home Page

 For the full story about the cane toad invasion of Australia, and what we can do about it, read Rick’s book “Cane Toad Wars” (published by University of California Press, 2018).
 The book is written for the general public, not for scientists, and is aimed at a wide audience.
 The book can be purchased through online bookstores like Amazon, or you can buy a copy through your local bookstore.